RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Freehand drawing tool.
-A button on the tabletop opens a floating window with brush options.
-When a brush is selected, mouse/touch will draw to an overlay on the touched map.
-Original image will be unmodified.

 ## Plans/TODO

 * Freehand drawing tool improvements: